open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 By combining this discovery mechanism with the delegation and channelling patterns mentioned above rich patterns of agent interaction can emerge.
 Some agents can specialize as 'discovery agents' whose only role is to provide recommendations of other agents.
 This provides the conversational equivalent of a web search.
 Agents can also recommend themselves for some enquiries and recommend other agents for others.
 This allows, for example, for a primary assistant to perform day to day tasks and recommend other agents for less common tasks.
 Agents can ask one or more agents to assist with this search who in turn can ask other agents.

-## 0.5 Agent Identity
+## 0.6 Agent Identity

 Agents and human conversants in a conversation need to be able to identify and recongnize each other during a conversation.
 Conversants in this standard are located and identified by two parameters:

-- **url** - The URL of the server that hosts the agent.
+- **serviceUrl** - The URL of the server that hosts the agent.
-- **SpeakerUri** - A unique string that uniquely identifies the agent in URI syntax.
+- **speakerUri** - A unique string that uniquely identifies the agent in URI syntax.

 Let's use and analogy to illustrate the difference between the two.
-The _url_ could be analogous to the exct address that can be used to locate the agent and the _SpeakerUri_ identifies the specific agent at that address.
+The _serviceUrl_ could be analogous to the exct address that can be used to locate the agent and the _speakerUri_ identifies the specific agent at that address.

-Agents or human conversants are free to choose any valid URI to identify themselves.
-SpeakerUri's should be unique and ideally remain persistent for the whole lifetime of the agent or user.
+Agents or human conversants are free to choose any valid URI to identify themselves.  speakerUri's should be unique and ideally remain persistent for the whole lifetime of the agent or user.
 Ideally, the speakerUri should be a URN [5] but any valid URI can be used.
 The purpose of this URI is to provide a persistent unique key to the identity of the agent.
 It is not a requirement that this URI be resolvable to an actual location on the internet.
-The _url_ is used for this purpose.
+The _serviceUrl_ is used for this purpose.

 Examples of valid speakerURI are given below.